 Mad Barn’s Optimum Digestive Health is a gut supplement that can help restore balance to the gastrointestinal tract while your horse adjusts to spring pasture.

 This formula contains prebiotics, probiotics, yeast, enzymes and immune nucleotides that support the beneficial bacteria in your horse’s hindgut.
 Feed Optimum Digestive Health to maintain a healthy gut microbiome and to reduce the risk of digestive issues.

-- Spring grass contains higher NSC levels and can contribute to metabolic issues in horses.
+- Spring grass contains higher NSC levels and the HC portion can contribute to metabolic issues in horses.

 - Horses with metabolic syndrome need to have their access to spring pastures carefully managed.

 - Transitioning horses gradually to spring grazing helps prevent digestive issues caused by abrupt dietary changes.

 - Spring grass isn’t safe for all horses; restricting turnout or using grazing muzzles and dry lots can help to limit NSC intake.

 Identify gaps in your horse's nutrition program to optimize their well-being.